 The costs don’t stop there.
 Misfiled documents create liabilities.
 Misfiled medical records can slow down patient treatments, with potentially adverse outcomes.
 Regulated industries can fall out of compliance due to misfiled or missing documents.

-Document imaging solves the problem of misfiled paper documents.
+Document digitization solves the problem of misfiled paper documents.
 Imaged documents are searchable.
 Any word within a document can be a search term.
 Even if an imaged document has been incorrectly filed in an electronic file folder, it can be located by searching on key words.

 And unlike a manual search in a filing cabinet, a search for an imaged document happens with electronic speed.

-Of course, document imaging has other benefits.
+Of course, document digitization has other benefits.
 Imaged documents save space.
 They are far more secure than easily-destroyed paper.
 They are accessible to in-house and remote staffers.
 They contribute to an organization’s sustainability program.

 Photo © contrastwerkstatt / AdobeStock